napptive/analytics/README.md

 ```
 // Provider with an interface that defines the monitoring provider methods
 type Provider interface {
-	// SendLoginData puts a login in the database
-	SendLoginData(data entities.LoginData) error
-	// SendOperationData puts an operation data in the database
+	// Send inserts the data in the database
-	SendOperationData(data entities.OperationData) error
+	Send(data entities.Operation) error
 }
 ```